n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Twitter/README.md

 ## Basic Operations

 ::: details Tweet
-- Create a new tweet
+- Create or reply to a tweet
 - Search tweets
+- Like a tweet
+- Retweet a tweet
 :::

 ## Example Usage